Below is a list of our frequently asked questions. If you require any additional information please do contact our Service Desk.

-An Authorised Contact is someone recognised by EMRS to act on behalf of their EMR Party.
+An Authorised Contact is someone recognised by EMRS to act on behalf of their organisation.
 This provides a framework to enable the delegation of certain activities to appropriate persons within their organisation, in line with their own governance and controls.

 Further details regarding the Registration and Amending Registration processes are available in the Stakeholder Support webpage for your applicable role.

 It is recommended you read G4 – EMR and Nuclear RAB Settlement Authorisations which explains the privileges against each Authorised Contact.